jdittrich/userNeedResearchBook/text/allURBook.md

 ### Find better names

-Groups based on commonalities or vague similarity will hopefully evolve into principles.
+Groups based on commonalities or vague similarity will hopefully evolve into insights.
 To archive this, try to revise group titles: make them more concise, clear and meaningful.
-Try to find an actual principle for a group if a group of data is just named with a title based on mere commonalities of the data in that group.
+Try to state an actual insights for a group if a group of data is just named with a title based on mere commonalities of the data in that group.
 This will almost certainly require moving some data between groups as well in order to accommodate the data to the improved